aetonsi/pwsh__Quit/README.md

 # pwsh__Quit

-Powershell script to stop processes with the given name.
+Powershell util to stop processes with the given name.

 # Usage
 ```powershell
 # First import the module
 Import-Module ./Quit.psm1